Documentation

 contextsync rules

 Manage your coding rules.
-Rules are synced across all configured AI tools.
+Rules are synced across all configured AI tools automatically via a background daemon.

 contextsync rules edit